Autoeroticism: Self-stimulation

+Masturbation is the most popular autoerotic practice.
+There are many techniques used to masturbate, like manual stimulation or using everyday objects.

-Some people use sex toys such as dildos, vibrators, anal beads and Sybian machines while alone.
-Autocunnilingus remains unproved but autofellatio, the act of orally stimulating one's own penis, is thought to occur in less than 1% of the male population, possibly because of the physical flexibility required to perform it.
+For some people, sex toys such as dildos, vibrators, masturbators, anal beads and Sybian machines can be helpful for this form of autoeroticism.
+Lubricants can also be used to reduce friction and pain during masturbation, especially for circumcised males who lack a foreskin.
+Stimulation with the mouth is significantly harder to achieve; proof of autocunnilingus is incredibly slim but autofellatio is thought to occur in less than 1% of the male population, possibly because of the physical flexibility required to perform it.

+Another activity is sexual fantasy, which is imagining a sexual experience while one is awake.
+Because it doesn't involve any stimulation other than a person's mind, it is an autoerotic activity.
+It can be used to envision sex that might not be possible due to legal (e.g. one's age), religious (e.g. religions where premarital sex isn't allowed), or natural reasons (e.g. sex with a mythical creature or other things that can be impossible in the real world.)
+Depending on age or gender, these fantasies may be more or less explicit.

+Sexual fantasy may also be done during masturbation, which could enhance said activity without the downsides of pornography or other media, although it might be less stimulating and more difficult to achieve immediate gratification.

 Criticism and controversies

 Some people, for religious or personal reasons, disapprove of autoeroticism on moral grounds.
 For example, masturbation is considered a sin by the Roman Catholic Church.
 Teaching adolescents about masturbation remains controversial in some parts of the world.
-For example, in 1994 Bill Clinton fired Surgeon General Joycelyn Elders in part because she advocated teaching about masturbation in schools as a way of preventing teenage pregnancy and sexually transmitted diseases.
+For example, in the United States in 1994, President Bill Clinton fired Surgeon General Joycelyn Elders in part because she advocated teaching about masturbation in schools as a way of preventing teenage pregnancy and sexually transmitted infections.

 Safety

 A few autoerotic practices are considered unsafe, and sometimes even lead to death.
 These include autoerotic asphyxiation and self-bondage.
 The potential for injury or even death that exists while engaging in these practices rather than the partnered versions (erotic asphyxiation and bondage, respectively) becomes drastically increased due to the isolation and lack of assistance in the event of a problem.